 Questions, corrections, or ideas?
 I would like to hear them.

-For transparency about how AI shows up in my writing and in this site, see my AI Content Policy.
+For transparency about how AI shows up in my writing and in this site, see my Policies.